Government assistance for families

 The scheme is available to employees, casual workers and self-employed individuals.

-The National Immunisation Program Schedule is a national register that aids parents and carers in monitoring their child’s immunization history and keeping them up to date.
-If any of your benefits are not paid because you have not met the immunisation requirements, you have a timeframe of one year from the end of the financial year that your child turned one, two or five, to meet those immunisation requirements.
+The Australian Immunisation Register is a national register that aids parents and carers in monitoring their child's immunisation history and keeping them up to date.
+If any of your benefits are not paid, or are reduced because you have not met the immunisation requirements, you will be given a timeframe to meet those immunisation requirements before your payments cease.

 More information and forms here.

-Types of care that may be covered by the Child Care Benefit scheme includes:
+Types of care that may be covered by the Child Care Subsidy include:

 - Long day care